Frequently Asked Questions for Applications

 When I pass the test, I'm certified, right?

 Not yet.
 Passing the examination is a key element in becoming a CHMM, CHMP or CDGP.
-However, any IHMM issued certification only becomes official after all aspects of the application process are completed (online form, transcripts, references) and all fees are paid, allowing issuance of your numbered certificate.
+However, any IHMM issued certification only becomes official after all aspects of the application process are completed (online form, transcripts, third-party employment verification) and all fees are paid, allowing issuance of your numbered certificate.

 Return to top